RickS80/wk12d3_polymorphism_and_composition_quiz_hw/readme.md

 WHAT HAPPENS TO THE BEHAVIOURS WHEN THE OBJECT COMPOSED OF THEM IS DESTROYED?
 If a low level object is destroyed, it will make no difference to the behaviours.
 There may be other objects that use the same behaviours and these would not be impacted.
 There would however be an issue if the behaviour itself was deleted.
+The object would be destroyed.